jz-fun/jz-fun.github.io/_pages/about.md

   - /about.html
 ---

 My name is Z. Sun, and I have obtained my PhD at UCL.
-I was lucky to be supervised by Prof. [F-X Briol]() and Prof. [J-H Xue]().
+I was based in [FSML group of UCL](https://fsml-ucl.github.io/#people), and was lucky to be supervised by Prof. [F-X Briol]() and Prof. [J-H Xue]().
 My research was mainly funded by EPSRC and UCL jointly; and partially by The Alan Turing Institute.
 In general, I am very interested in __computational statistics__ and __machine learning__.
 I have been working on Monte Carlo methods, meta-learning,  Stein's method, kernel methods and Gaussian processes.